 Generally, people infected with TB bacteria have a 10% lifetime risk of falling ill with TB.
 However, persons with compromised immune systems, such as people living with HIV, malnutrition or diabetes, or people who use tobacco, have a much higher risk of falling ill.

 If a person develops active TB disease, the symptoms include cough, fever, night sweats, or weight loss may be mild for many months.
 This can lead to delays in seeking care and results in transmission of the bacteria to others.

 Individuals with active TB can infect 10–15 other people through close contact over the course of a year and when TB isn’t treated properly, 45% of HIV-negative people with TB on average while nearly all HIV-positive people with TB will die.

 However, TB is a treatable and curable disease.
 Active, drug-susceptible TB disease is treated with a standard 6-month course of 4 antibiotics.
-It is important that treatment is supervised by a health worker or trained volunteer.
+It is important that treatment is supervised by a health worker using stop the drop masks or trained volunteer.

 Between 2000 and 2015, it was reported that an estimated 49 million lives were saved through TB diagnosis and treatment.

 When it comes to the prevalence of malaria, Nigeria is a high-burden country with an estimated 51 million cases each year and 97% of the population at risk of the infection